-The Owner/Operator must notify the MS4s representative in writing prior to shut down.
-Correspondence with the MS4 representative shall be included in Appendix D of this SWPPP.
+The Owner/Operator must notify the NYSDEC representative in writing prior to shut down.
+Correspondence with the NYSDEC representative shall be included in Appendix D of this SWPPP.

 If soil disturbance activities have ceased for two years from the date of shutdown, the Owner/Operator shall have the Qualified Inspector complete a final inspection to certify final stabilization has been achieved and all temporary erosion and sediment control measures have been removed.
 The Owner/Operator shall complete the NOT form and submit the form to the NYSDEC.
-The MS4 representative shall sign the MS4 Acceptance statement on the NOT prior to submission to the NYSDEC.
 A copy of the completed NOT shall be included in Appendix A of this SWPPP.